VaibhaviRG/Project-self/Recommender System/README.md

 # Movie Recommender System using Streamlit
-This project implements a movie recommender system using Streamlit, a Python library for building web applications.
-The recommender system suggests similar movies based on user-selected preferences using a content-based approach.
+This project is a content-based movie recommender system utilizing the TMDB (The Movie Database) dataset.
+The recommender system uses cosine similarity to suggest movies based on their content, which includes genres, keywords, cast, and crew information.

-## Overview
-The Movie Recommender System utilizes the TMDB (The Movie Database) API to fetch movie posters and information.
-It recommends movies similar to the user-selected movie title using cosine similarity scores calculated from movie features.

 ## Requirements
 Ensure you have the following dependencies installed: